bayesflow-org/JANA-Paper/README.md

-# AmortizedPL
+# Amortized!
-Contains the code for the paper "One Architecture to Learn Them All: Amortizing Bayes' Rule"
+Contains the code for reproducing the experiments from the paper "One Architecture to Learn Them All: Amortizing Bayes' Rule"